A1anzzz/CSCI2720_project/README.md

-# CSCI2720_project
+###  CSCI2720_project Group 28
-Please npm install the below packages, so these packages can be imported.
+## Please npm install the below packages, so these packages can be imported.

-## First we need to install packages in backend in the weather-app folder
+## First we need to install dependcies packages in backend in the weather-app folder
 ```
 cd weather-app
 npm install